The Premise

 When we strip out players whose usage shifted dramatically — big jumps in snap share, target rate, or role changes — we see this even more clearly.
 For players whose future XFP/G stayed within ~25% of the previous year's:

-With stable usage, XFP/G is just as predictive as actual fantasy points — the gap disappears entirely.
+With stable usage, XFP/G is just as predictive as actual fantasy points.
+The gap disappears entirely.
 The full-sample gap is driven by role volatility (breakouts, demotions, new teams), not a weakness in XFP as a metric.

 OEX: The Execution Residual